Mixing length model: Physical intuition

 In the figure above, temperature, $\ T$, is conserved for a certain distance as a parcel moves across a temperature gradient.
 The fluctuation in temperature that the parcel experienced throughout the process is $\ T'$.
 So $\ T'$ can be seen as the temperature deviation from its surrounding environment after it has moved over this mixing length $\ \xi'$.

 Mathematical formulation

 To begin, we must first be able to express quantities as the sums of their slowly varying components and fluctuating components.

 Reynolds decomposition

 This process is known as Reynolds decomposition.
 Temperature can be expressed as:

-,

 where $\overline{T}$, is the slowly varying component and $T'$ is the fluctuating component.

-In the above picture, $T'$ can be expressed in terms of the mixing length:
+In the above picture, $T'$ can be expressed in terms of the mixing length considering a fluid parcel moving in the z-direction:

 The fluctuating components of velocity, $u'$, $v'$, and $w'$, can also be expressed in a similar fashion:

 although the theoretical justification for doing so is weaker, as the pressure gradient force can significantly alter the fluctuating components.
 Moreover, for the case of vertical velocity, $w'$ must be in a neutrally stratified fluid.

 Taking the product of horizontal and vertical fluctuations gives us: